TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 .. important::
    This file must be adapted for the manual.

-It contains some meta information.
-It also contains start urls for the intersphinx linking mechanism.

 * Use  `Settings.cfg
   <https://github.com/TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/blob/master/Documentation/Settings.cfg>`__
   in this project as an up-to-date example for an official manual!